Zijian-Lee/zijian-lee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received the B.S. degree, and the Ph.D. degree in computer science from Jilin University (JLU), Changchun, China, in 2017, and 2023 respectively.
-I have been a Visiting Student with the Information Systems Technology and Design (ISTD), at the Singapore University of Technology and Design (SUTD) with Prof. Tony Q. S. Quek, in 2022.
+I received a B.S. degree, and a Ph.D. degree in computer science from Jilin University (JLU), Changchun, China, in 2017, and 2023 respectively.
+I have been a Visiting Student in the Information Systems Technology and Design (ISTD), at the Singapore University of Technology and Design (SUTD), mentored by Prof. Tony Q. S. Quek, in 2022.
+I am currently a Postdoctoral Research Fellow at Dalian Maritime University (DMU).
+My research interests include mobile crowdsensing, federated learning, and edge computing.

 My research interest includes mobile crowdsensing, federated learning, and edge computing.